Concrete Sampling, arrangement for derbekah and jackhammer

 The sonic identity of the site is partially constituted by the performers themselves - the actual builders of the space.
 The project was born from the discovery that during lunch breaks they dance the music they carry in their mobile phones, the shaabi (arab popular folk).
 They are Syrian nationals, and the construction sites are often their temporary homes.
 During the training sessions they were introduced to different music genres, to notions of rhythm and ambient sound.

 Namy and Lupo spent three months of rehearsals with the crew after-work.
 Every day the workers rehearsed and developed new possibilities of creating sound out of their daily working tools.
+At the same time they shared the traditional folk music Shaabi, which they use to play from their cell-phones during work-breaks.
 The project’s research explores the evolution of Shaabi music and dance, its relationship to labor, and the influence of contemporary digital production and consumption in shaping this music.

 The performance consisted of a sound piece (by Namy) with processed samples culled from the research database of the site itself, infused with live execution of work tools by the workers, and broadcast with microphones placed strategically within the space, exploring its resonant qualities.
 The audience experienced the piece from above the cusp of the location.